Jingu Gaien Ginkgo Avenue was beautiful even taped

 Have you ever been to the avenue in autumn?
 No?
 Well, people walk all over the roped-off areas to grab their photos.
 It can cause havoc.
 The tape was probably placed to stop them from doing that.

-Well, it looked horrible.
+Well, it was horrible.
 Photography was limited.
 I couldn’t shoot across the street for fear of capturing the tape in the frame.
 At least it was black and yellow, so it color-coordinated with the ginkgo trees.
 That was something, I guess.
-But seriously, for Tokyo tourism, it was the worst idea.
+But, for Tokyo tourism, it was the worst idea.

-Whoever put down the tape didn’t put much effort into coming up with a solution.
+Whoever put down the tape should have come up with a better solution.
 That was a pity.
 Maybe next year will be different.

-Sorry to have ranted here a little, but I needed to vent.
+Sorry to have ranted, but I needed to vent.
 Hopefully, there’ll be no need for me to do it again.
 Anyway, if you have any questions or comments, leave them below.